 Reforestation

-Orangutan Outreach is proud to support several large reforestation projects as part of our Bored in Borneo initiative.
+Orangutan Outreach is proud to support several large-scale reforestation projects as part of our Bored in Borneo initiative.
 With your generous donations, we are able to provide the finances needed to restore huge areas of forest that were destroyed in years past.

 We are doing everything we can to make sure that there will be orangutan habitat for years to come!